 Medical reports shall not be filed with the Board, unless specifically required by a Board rule or otherwise requested by the Board.
 Do not file miscellaneous medical statements and bills covering items such as drugs, ambulance service, and prosthetics.
-When required by Board Rule 61(b) (13) and Board Rule 200(f), all medical reports must be filed with the Board within 10 days of the insurer/self-insurer's receipt of same.
+When required by Board Rule 61(b) (12), (15), and (16) or Board Rule 200(c), all medical reports must be filed with the Board within 10 days of the insurer/self-insurer's receipt of same.
 If a physician attaches a narrative report to a form instead of completing the form, the insurer/self-insurer should complete the employee information and send both to the Board, making certain the narrative report is securely attached to the form.
-The insurer/self-insurer should, however, encourage physicians to complete the forms.
-The insurer/self-insurer should always verify the name and address of the employee and the employer, employee's social security number, and the injury date to

-(Rev. 7/24) 8-6 make certain the information corresponds to that given on the Form WC-1.
+The insurer/self-insurer should always verify the name and address of the employee and the employer, employee's social security number, and the injury date to make certain the information corresponds to that given on the Form WC-1.
 Do not file miscellaneous medical statements and bills covering items such as drugs, ambulance service, and prosthetics.

-Form WC-20(a) - Medical Report
+Form WC-20(a) - Medical Report (May also file HCFA 1500 or UB 04)